 Staff were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were courteous, helpful and attentive.
-We saw that staff treated patients with dignity and respect and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were caring, understanding and helpful.
+We saw that staff treated patients appropriately, with respect and were friendly towards patients at the reception desk and over the telephone.